KnowMe-Bench: Benchmarking Person Understanding for Lifelong Digital Companions: Evaluation Framework

 \paragraph{Metric Reliability.} For each task, the final score is the average of the rubric-based scores.
-We validated this protocol via a human alignment study, achieving a Cohen's Kappa of $\kappa > 0.75$ between the LLM Judge and human experts on a subset of data.
+Because annotators provide answers rather than direct scalar ratings, pairwise human--human kappa is not the most informative reliability quantity here.
+Instead, we measure alignment between the rubric-based judge and expert consensus on a held-out subjective subset.
+This judge-versus-expert agreement is substantial ($\kappa > 0.75$), indicating that the scoring pipeline tracks expert grading conventions under the same blinded protocol later used for model outputs.